 The maximum tax rate for qualified dividend income received by taxpayers taxed at individual rates is 20%.
 Qualified dividend income generally includes dividends paid to U.S. holders taxed at individual rates by domestic C corporations and certain qualified foreign corporations.
 Because we are not generally subject to federal income tax on the portion of our REIT taxable income distributed to our stockholders (see "-Taxation of Our Company" above), our dividends generally will not be eligible for the 20% rate on qualified dividend income.
-As a result, our ordinary REIT dividends will be taxed at the higher tax rate applicable to ordinary income.
-Currently, the highest marginal individual income tax rate on ordinary income is 39.6%.
+As a result, our ordinary REIT dividends will be taxed at a higher tax rate as described above.
 However, the 20% tax rate for qualified dividend income will apply to our ordinary REIT dividends (i) attributable to dividends received by us from certain non-REIT corporations (e.g., dividends from any domestic TRSs), (ii) to the extent attributable to income upon which we have paid corporate income tax (e.g., to the extent that we distribute less than 100% of our taxable income) and (iii) attributable to income in the prior taxable year from the sales of "built-in gain" property acquired by the REIT from C corporations in carryover basis transactions (less the amount of corporate tax on such income).
 In general, to qualify for the reduced tax rate on qualified dividend income, a U.S. holder must hold our capital stock for more than 60 days during the 121-day period beginning on the date that is 60 days before the date on which our capital stock becomes ex-dividend.